psrc/itm-tutorial-python/01-starting-with-data.md

 ---

+### Learning Objectives
+* Explain what a library is, and what libraries are used for.
+* Load a Python/Pandas library.
+* Read tabular data from a file into Python using Pandas using `read_csv`.
+* Learn about the Pandas DataFrame object.
+* Perform mathematical operations on numeric data.
+* Create simple plots of data.

 ## About Libraries
 A library in Python contains a set of tools (called functions) that perform tasks on our data.
-Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in a project.
 Once a library is set up, it can be used or called to perform many tasks.

+Imagine a library as a kitchen appliance.
+If you were making a loaf of bread, you could go to the agricultural co-op and buy some wheat germ, use a rock to crush the grains, culture your own yeast, mill your own sugar, or you just could just buy some pre-packaged ingredients from the store and toss it into a bread-maker.
+It's time saving and it's build to serve a purpose.
+I need bread, so I bring out the bread maker to the counter.

+For our purposes, we need to analyze data so we bring a statistical library onto our notebook counter.
+We'll be using pandas exclusively in this course.

 ## Pandas in Python
 One of the best options for working with tabular data in Python is to use the